Liouvillian skin effect in a one-dimensional open many-body quantum system with generalized boundary conditions: The Model

 Here we reset parameters $J_L,J_R$ via $J,\phi$ ($J_L=Je^{-\phi}$, $J_R=Je^{\phi}$).
-The original parameter $J_R$ ($J_L$) denotes the strength of magnon hops to the right (left) and the PBC is adopted as schematically displayed in Fig. \ref{Fig1}.
-This model can be mapped to the Hatano-Nelson model \cite{HN_Model} with nearest-neighbor interaction by a Jordan-Wigner transformation.
+The original parameters $J_R$ ($J_L$) denotes the strength of up-spin hops to right (left) and the PBC is adopted as schematically displayed in Fig. \ref{Fig1}.
+We note that this model can be mapped to the Hatano-Nelson model \cite{HN_Model} with nearest-neighbor interaction by a Jordan-Wigner transformation.
 Without loss of generality, we assume $\phi>0$ which means the right hopping is greater than the left.
 The solution of $\phi<0$ is connected to the $\phi>0$ case by inversion transformation $(\hat{S}_j^{+},\hat{S}_j^{-},\hat{S}_j^{z})\rightarrow(\hat{S}_{L+1-j}^{+},\hat{S}_{L+1-j}^{-},\hat{S}_{L+1-j}^{z})$.
 This model will be our main focus in the following discussion.
-A similar asymmetric non-Hermitian XXZ model is found exactly solvable in the PBC \cite{NH_XXZ}.
+A similar asymmetric non-Hermitian XXZ model is found exactly solvable in the PBC \cite{NH_XXZ,NH_Hubbard}.

 Moving on now to consider other boundary conditions.
-For the OBC as shown in Fig. \ref{Fig1}(a), we can derive the following with the same procedure as the PBC case
+For the OBC as shown in Fig. \ref{Fig1}(a), we can derive the following with same procedure as the PBC case.
+Following Eq. \eqref{Leff}, we now have single $\hat{S}^z$ terms dangling at each end of the boundary: